Want to Become a Campus Ambassador?

 Every year, thousands of people from across the nation and around the world visit the tranquil, wooded 178-acre campus of UC Berkeley.
 Most of them do so under the expert guidance of a Cal Campus Ambassador, one of the corps of enthusiastic and knowledgeable student tour guides employed by the Visitor Center.

-Public tours are offered daily – Monday through Saturday at 10:00 a.m. and Sunday at 1:00 p.m.
-Weekday public tours begin from the Visitor Center at 101 Sproul Hall while weekend and holiday tours begin from Sather Tower.
+Public tours are offered daily – Monday through Saturday at 10:00 am (and also at 1:00 p.m. in April) and on Sundays at 1:00 p.m.
+Weekday public tours begin from the Visitor Center at 101 Sproul Hall while weekend and holiday tours begin from the Campanile (Sather Tower).
 For more information, and to make a reservation, please visit our Daily Public Tour Page.

 Group tours are offered weekdays for visiting school groups, programs, and organizations.
-Group tours are available on selected dates and times during the spring, summer, and fall semester.
-Reservations are required; please see our Group Tour Page for more information.
-Fall 2013 group tours will end on December 6, 2013.
-Spring 2014 group tours will begin in mid February.
+Group tours are available on selected dates and times during the fall, spring, and summer semesters.
+Reservations are required at least 14 days in advance.
+Please see our Group Tour Page for more information and dates.

-A limited number of engineering tours are offered during the fall and spring semesters for prospective and admitted undergraduates and their families.
+A limited number of engineering tours is offered during the fall and spring semesters for prospective and admitted undergraduates and their families.
 Led by campus ambassadors who are engineering majors, the tour covers College of Engineering buildings and includes information on teaching; research; and student projects, services, and groups.
-Fall 2013 engineering tours have ended.
-Please check back in February for the Spring 2014 schedule.
+During spring 2014, engineering tours will be offered on Mondays and Fridays, through the end of April.

 Self-Guided tours are available for those unable to make a reservation for a campus tour.
-Please see our Self-Guided Tour Page for a list of possible options.
+Please see our Self-Guided Tour Page for multiple options.

 Cancelling a reservation.
 To cancel a group or daily public tour reservation, please visit our Reservation Cancellation page.
 You will need your reservation confirmation number and e-mail address.